Jorge Soler Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.41 team ERA that ranks 18th among all league pitching staffs.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 15th in the league.

-- The Pirates allow the fourth-fewest home runs in baseball (74 total, one per game).
+- The Pirates have the 18th-ranked team ERA across all MLB pitching staffs (4.37).

-- The Pirates are sending Ortiz (1-3) to make his eighth start of the season.
-He is 1-3 with a 4.30 ERA and 26 strikeouts in 37 2/3 innings pitched.
+- Pirates pitchers combine to surrender 74 home runs (one per game), the fourth-fewest in the league.

-- The righty last appeared on Sunday against the Milwaukee Brewers, when he threw 4 2/3 innings, allowing one earned run while giving up four hits.
+- Bido (0-1) pitches for the Pirates to make his third start this season.

-- In eight games this season, the 24-year-old has an ERA of 4.30, with 6.2 strikeouts per nine innings.
-Opponents are hitting .298 against him.
+- His most recent time out was on Monday against the Chicago Cubs, when the righty went six innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.